kelsey-ek/of7azure/GUIDE/Failover.md

-# Fail-over test with Azure Kubernetes service(AKS)
+# Fail-over test with Azure Kubernetes service(AKS) by Kelsey

 ## Table of Contents